-On our energy switching service we allow users to see a supplier’s customer service rating from Trust Pilot, as well as the savings they may be able to make.
+On our energy switching service we allow users to see a supplier’s customer service rating from review service Trust Pilot, as well as the savings they may be able to make.
 You might also want to check that your new provider offers a user-friendly website, or a telephone customer service option (some don’t) if that is important to you.

 Many of us are also becoming increasingly aware of our own environmental footprint, so you may want to look for a green tariff that generates its energy from renewable sources, rather than coal.

 What are the risks of switching energy provider?

 There’s very little risk involved in switching energy providers, and if you are unlucky enough to experience an issue, these will usually be an administrative one, such as being incorrectly billed, problems with customer service, or being moved to an alternative supplier if your provider has run into financial difficulties.
 You’re extremely unlikely to experience a problem that will affect your gas or electricity supply.

 Should I stick with suppliers I’ve heard of?

 Some of the cheapest providers are new, small suppliers whose names you might not be familiar with.

 The two biggest risks from using a supplier you have never heard of are poor customer service, and the administrative overhead if they happened to go bust.
 It’s important to note that small doesn’t mean bad customer service, and some of the new, mid-sized energy suppliers regularly score significantly higher than their big competitors for customer service.